-Tough shrubs mostly from Australia, although the most common species, Dodonaea viscosa, is native to the American Southwest and Hawaii as well as to many other parts of the world.
+Tough shrubs mostly from Australia, although the most common species, Dodonaea viscosa, is native to the American Southwest and Hawaii, as well as to many other parts of the world.
 All tolerate wind, poor soil, heat.
 Foliage is finely divided and fernlike in some, undivided in others.
 Flowers are insignificant, but seedpods are often showy and long lasting.Dodonaea viscosa

-Grows 3 ft. tall and wide, with gray-green, slightly cupped leaves and light blue flowers.
+Grows to 5 ft. tall and wide, with small, silvery leaves and deep purple flowers.
+‘Silver Cloud&...